kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 Kafka reduces latency by relying on page cache and zero-copy.
 In a typical publish-subscribe system, consumers are usually lagging producers a little bit.
 In this case, consumers read data from page cache directly without having to access disks.

 Other message queues like ActiveMQ, RabbitMQ, RocketMQ, and ZeroMQ can be a potential replacement for Kafka.
-Unlike Kafka, a log based message queue, they implement multiple messaging protocols like STOMP, AMQP, MQTT, etc. Due to limited space, we only make a comparison between Kafka and RabbitMQ.
+Unlike Kafka, a log based message queue, they implement multiple messaging protocols like STOMP, AMQP, MQTT, etc. Due to limited space, we only make a short comparison between Kafka and RabbitMQ.

 ![rabbitmq](fig/rabbitmq.jpg)